toko214/TheScriptBank/README.md

 ### When Posting scripts:
 - Use full names.
 "No Delay", not "ND"
-- add version to the end "No Delay v171.1"
+- add version in the top line with this format (important for ct builder)(without quotes) "//171.3"
 - add an AoB wherever needed "12345678: //11 22 33 44"

 The current patch will have files held in the Master Branch.